gophercoders/website/content/lessonplans/KS2/lower/further-words.md

 ### Success Criteria

-* I can understand that a character is represented by an number
+* I can understand that a character is represented by a number
 * I can understand that a string is a sequence of characters strung together
 * I can understand the patterns to create and print a string using Go
 * I can understand what a syntax error is and how to fix it
-* I can find and correct mistakes in fmt.Println and fmt.Print statements in Go
+* I can find and correct mistakes in `fmt.Println` and `fmt.Print` statements in Go

 ### Key Vocabulary